 What Is The TEACH Grant Program?

-The TEACH program provides grants of up to $4000 per year to new and continuing undergraduate and graduate students who promise to teach full-time for at least 4 years in public or private secondary schools designated as serving students from low-income families (Title I).
+Due to sequestration, the TEACH program provides grants of up to $3708 per year to new and continuing undergraduate and graduate students who promise to teach full-time for at least 4 years in public or private secondary schools designated as serving students from low-income families (Title I).

 Do I Have To Teach A Certain Subject?

 Yes.
 You must agree to teach one or more of the designated 'teacher shortage/high need’ subject areas.
-Currently, these areas are mathematics, foreign language, science, special education, reading, bilingual education/English language acquisition, and any other subject listed here.
+Currently, these areas are mathematics, science, special education, bilingual education/English language acquisition, foreign language and Reading Specialist.

 How Do I Know Which Schools Are Title I?